laypas/Hangman/README.md

 # Hangman Game
-A simple Hangman game built with Python (Flask) and HTML for  for a vocational university project.
+A simple Hangman game built with Python (Flask) and HTML for a vocational university project.
 This project provided practical experience in building a web application with a Python backend.

 ## How to Run Locally
 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/laypas/hangman-game.git
-    cd Hangman
+    cd hangman-game
     ```

 2.  **Set up Python Environment (if needed):**